 Jesper finished his Bachelor’s in Applied Mathematics at the University of Twente and continued with his Master’s in Applied Mathematics at the University of Twente.

-I chose the Master’s in Applied Mathematics because I really enjoyed my Bachelor’s.
-I am interested in the applications of mathematics which the Master’s programme offered me.
-Because of the broad range of math courses, the applications and the UT’s good reputation, my choice to enrol in the Master’s programme was easily made.
+I chose the Master’s in Applied Mathematics because I really enjoyed my bachelor’s.
+I am interested in the applications of mathematics which the master’s offered me.
+Because of the broad range of math courses, the applications and the UT’s good reputation, my choice to enrol in the master’s was easily made.
 I chose the University of Twente because it is near my hometown.
 This made it possible for me to stay with my football club and my band.

-I did find several differences between the Bachelor’s and the Master’s.
-The Bachelor’s is more of a preparation.
-The Master’s gives you more depth in mathematics, though in certain, self-chosen specializations within math courses.
-I chose the specialization in Mathematical Systems Theory, Applied Analysis and Computational Science, which teaches me about partial differential equations.
+I did find several differences between the bachelor’s and the master’s.
+The bachelor’s is more of a preparation.
+The master’s gives you more depth in mathematics, though in certain, self-chosen specialisations within math courses.
+I chose the specialisation in Mathematical Systems Theory, Applied Analysis and Computational Science, which teaches me about partial differential equations.